-NewEnglandTravelPlanner.com Logo MBTA Commuter Rail, Boston MA
+NewEnglandTravelPlanner.com Logo MBTA Commuter Rail Trains, Boston MA

 The MBTA operates commuter rail trains from Boston to suburban towns such as Concord, Gloucester, Plymouth, Rockport, Salem, even Worcester MA and Providence RI, allowing you to escape the city on interesting excursions.

-Trains depart Boston's North Station (map) for Waltham, Lincoln, Concord, Fitchburg, Lowell, Haverhill, Salem, Manchester-by-the-Sea, Gloucester, Rockport, Newburyport and many other towns north and northwest of the city.
+Trains depart Boston's North Station (map) for Waltham, Lincoln, Concord, Fitchburg, Lowell, Haverhill, Salem, Manchester-by-the-Sea, Gloucester, Rockport, Ipswich, Newburyport and many other towns north and northwest of the city.

-Most trains offer free Wifi service, and most have at least one toilet, but there are no snack/beverage services on trains, and few stations except the main terminals (such as Boston and Providence) have toilet facilities.
+Most trains offer free (but feeble) Wifi service, and most have at least one toilet, but there are no snack/beverage services on trains, and few stations except the main terminals (such as Boston and Providence) have toilet facilities.
 Plan accordingly.

 The MBTA website has train schedules and fares.